WebAssembly/design/BinaryEncoding.md

 ID: `names`

-The names section does not change execution semantics and a validation error in this section does not cause validation for the whole module to fail and is instead treated as if the section was absent.
-The expectation is that, when a binary WebAssembly module is viewed in a browser or other development environment, the names in this section will be used as the names of functions and locals in the [text format](TextFormat.md).
+When a binary WebAssembly module is viewed in a browser or other development environment, the names in this section, when present, are used as the names of functions and locals in the [text format](TextFormat.md).

 | Field | Type | Description |
 | ----- |  ----- | ----- |